 Outline of Course Syllabus

-Our fully accredited Yoga Teacher Training Course is a Diploma Course of two years duration and is open to all those who have completed a minimum of two years continuous and regular Yoga practice and are members of Yoga Therapy Ireland.
+Our fully accredited Yoga Teacher Training Course is a Diploma Course of two years duration and is open to all those who have completed a minimum of two years continuous and regular Yoga practice.
+YTI's Yoga Teacher Training Courses are held in Dublin.

-The two-year part-time Yoga Training Course will cover the Eight Limbs of Yoga:
+The two-year part-time Yoga Teacher Course will cover the Eight Limbs of Yoga:

 - Yamas and Niyamas: the core of Yoga Ethics